This is our family’s go-to homemade dairy free vanilla ice cream recipe. Perfect for summer, or any time of year!

 - 2 cups Silk vanilla soy creamer

-- 2 teaspoons vanilla extract
+- 2 teaspoons real vanilla extract

 Making the magic happen:

-- Whisk the coconut milk, sugar, and salt together in a large bowl or pitcher until the sugar is dissolved.
+1.Whisk the coconut milk, sugar, and salt together in a large bowl or pitcher until the sugar is dissolved.

-- Add the soy creamer and vanilla and stir till combined.
+2. Add the soy creamer and vanilla and stir till combined.

-- Cover and refrigerate for an hour or so.
+3. Cover and refrigerate for an hour or so.
 (I make my ice cream mixture before I start dinner prep.
 Then when we’re done eating dinner, it’s ready to make fresh ice cream for dessert.)

-- Set up and turn on your ice cream maker.
+4. Set up and turn on your ice cream maker.

-- Pour the mixture in and let it run for 15-20 minutes, depending on the model of your ice cream maker.
+5. Pour the mixture in and let it run for 15-20 minutes, depending on the model of your ice cream maker.

-- Fend off impatient children and husband with the whisk.
+6. Fend off impatient children and husband with the whisk.

-- After 15-20 minutes, serve immediately from the ice cream maker, and store the rest in an airtight container in the freezer for later.
+7. After 15-20 minutes, serve immediately from the ice cream maker, and store the rest in an airtight container in the freezer for later.
 I won’t judge you if “later” means later that night for round two.

 Tips for making the best homemade ice cream

-— Use only high quality vanilla extract.
-The imitation stuff is sometimes made with propylene glycol, which is in effect antifreeze.
+Use only high quality real vanilla extract.
+The imitation stuff is sometimes made with propylene glycol, which is basically antifreeze.
 Not good when you’re trying to freeze ice cream.
 And kinda not good on any level, when you think about it!

-— Letting the ice cream maker run a bit longer than you think is necessary (I mean, who doesn’t want to get at that ice cream as soon as possible!) will help it be creamier and fluffier.
+Letting the ice cream maker run a bit longer than you think is necessary (I mean, who doesn’t want to get at that ice cream as soon as possible!) will help it be creamier and fluffier.

-— If you’re adding extra goodness like Oreo bits or chocolate chips to your ice cream, wait until the last couple of minutes before you drop them in.
+If you’re adding extra goodness like Oreo bits or chocolate chips to your ice cream, wait until the last couple of minutes before you drop them in.
 That way, the add ins will be mixed through, without pounding them to oblivion.

-— You could substitute almond or soy milk for the coconut milk, but I think the coconut milk mixed with the soy creamer gives it the most balanced flavor.
+You could substitute almond or soy milk for the coconut milk, but I think the coconut milk mixed with the soy creamer gives it the most balanced flavor.

-So there you have it: the base of all my dairy-free ice cream recipes.
+So there you have it: this dairy-free vanilla ice cream stands deliciously on its own, and it creates the foundation for all my other ice cream recipes.
 While it may be an exaggeration to say this is the only recipe I make, it’s pretty much the basis for all the other ones.